braunbearded/fzmail/README.md

 # fzmail

 fzmail is a terminal based mail client.
-It allows you to work on your mails (create mails, reply, forward, etc.) which are saved in maildir format.
+It allows you to work on your mails (create mails, reply, forward, etc.) like any other mail client but in your loved terminal. fzmail heavily relies on fzf as its front end.
+This makes it possible to search, jump, move mail, etc. by arrow keys or by fuzzy searching.
-As front end or gui fzmail use fzf so you can fuzzy search world.
-Emails can be displayed in your favorite text editor or browser.
+Emails can be displayed in more detail in your favorite text editor or browser.

+## Installation

-To use fzmail copy the shell script some, set relevant enviroment variables and execute the script.
+Install Requirements and copy the shell script `fzmail.sh` somewhere and make it executable.

 ## Status

 THIS IS EARLY ALPHA!!!
 BREAKING CHANGES ARE LIKELY TO HAPPEND!!!
+DONT USE IT ON ANY REAL EMAILS!!!

 ## Requirements